Spaikyjordi/J25-programming-jordi/Java/readme.md

 ## 5/12/2024 exercices
 ---
-The first exercise: Combinee lines 18-31 into one single println() statement, using '+' to concatenate all the items together.
+The first exercise combinees lines 18-31 into one single println() statement, using '+' to concatenate all the items together.

-The second exercise: In Mathematics, we could omit the multiplication sign in an arithmetic expression, e.g., x = 5a + 4b.
-In programming, you need to explicitly provide all the operators, i.e., x = 5*a + 4*b.
-Try printing the sum of 31 times of number1 and 17 times of number2.
+The second exercise is a program that calculates the sum of two numbers, where the first number is multiplied by 31 and the second number is multiplied by 17, then it prints the result.

-The third exercise: Based on the above example, write a program called SumProduct3Numbers, which introduces one more int variable called number3, and assign it an integer value of 77.
-Compute and print the sum and product of all the three numbers.
+The third exercise is a program that calculates the sum of three numbers, where the first number is multiplied by 31, the second number is multiplied by 17, and then the third number is added.
+Finally, it prints the result.

 [code](https://github.com/Spaikyjordi/J25-programming-jordi/blob/main/Java/5-12-2024.java)

 ## While
 ---
-First: Calculates the sum of all integers from 9 to 899 (inclusive) and prints the result.
+**First**: Calculates the sum of all integers from 9 to 899 (inclusive) and prints the result.

-Second: This program calculates the sum of all odd integers from 1 to 1000 (inclusive) and prints the result.
+**Second**: This program calculates the sum of all odd integers from 1 to 1000 (inclusive) and prints the result.

-Third: This program calculates the sum of all numbers divisible by 7 from 1 to 1000 (inclusive) and prints the result.
+**Third**: This program calculates the sum of all numbers divisible by 7 from 1 to 1000 (inclusive) and prints the result.

-Fourth: This program calculates the sum of the squares of all numbers from 1 to 100 (inclusive) and prints the result.
+**Fourth**: This program calculates the sum of the squares of all numbers from 1 to 100 (inclusive) and prints the result.

-Fifth: This program calculates the product of all numbers from 1 to 10 (inclusive) and prints the result.
+**Fifth**: This program calculates the product of all numbers from 1 to 10 (inclusive) and prints the result.

 [code](https://github.com/Spaikyjordi/J25-programming-jordi/blob/main/Java/While.java)